 Equity release plans, as we know them today, have been around for the last 15 years.
 And, of course, things have changed.
-Current fixed interest rates are much lower, the amount you could release could be much greater, and plans nowadays offer you far more features.
+Interest rates could be lower than when you took your plan out, the amount you could release could be greater, and plans nowadays offer you more features.

 They’ll advise you on both re-mortgage and further advance options.
 For example, moving to another provider who offers a lower interest rate or releasing further funds from your existing provider.

 Even when your plan has early repayment charges that will need to be paid, you could be better off switching to a plan that offers a lower interest rate rather than staying with your existing provider.
 If we don't think switching will benefit you, we'll tell you.

 Equity release may involve a lifetime mortgage, a loan secured against your home which is subject to compound interest.
 Meaning the amount you owe can grow quickly

 Equity release will reduce your financial options in the future

 The loan, plus compound interest, is typically repaid through the sale of the property when the last remaining applicant passes away or moves into long-term care